The Sacrament of Matrimony

 Preparation for the Sacrament of Matrimony

-The celebration of the Sacrament of Marriage is not only a joyful time but also an opportunity for all involved to deepen their relationship with Christ.
+The celebration of the Sacrament of Marriage is not only a joyful time but also an opportunity for all involved to deepen their relation with Christ.
 This is a unique opportunity for engaged couples.
 The process of marriage preparation, usually facilitated by the priest or deacon who will be celebrating your marriage, is an important process.
 At Saint Jude, it is our hope and prayer that this experience will bear much fruit for you.

 All of this is designed to help you benefit from this process as much as possible, to ensure that your marriage celebration is a joyous one, and to preserve the sacredness of the sacrament.